On the net reproduction rate of continuous structured populations with distributed states at birth: Concluding remarks

 The solution of equation \eqref{eigenproblem} is found (if it exists) as

 where we introduced the notation

 Hence $\lambda\in\mathbb{C}$ is an eigenvalue if and only if equation \eqref{eigensol} has a nontrivial solution $v$.
-Mulitplying equation \eqref{eigensol} by $\beta$ and integrating from $0$ to $1$ yields a similar integral equation to \eqref{inteqB}, the characteristic equation of the linearisation at the extinction steady state, which reads:
+Mulitplying equation \eqref{eigensol} by $\beta$ and integrating from $0$ to $1$ yields a similar integral equation to \eqref{inteqB}, the characteristic equation of the linearisation at the extinction steady state.
+Thich reads:

-In particular for $\lambda=0$ equation \eqref{eigeninteq} is identical to problem \eqref{inteqB} whith $P_*=0$.
+In particular, for $\lambda=0$, equation \eqref{eigeninteq} is identical to problem \eqref{inteqB} whith $P_*=0$.
 We may now define a family of integral operators parametrised by $\lambda$ (at least for real $\lambda$) $\mathcal{N}_\lambda$ where $\mathcal{N}_\lambda f$ is defined via the right hand side of equation \eqref{eigeninteq}.
 For every $\lambda$ this operator is positive, moreover its spectral radius $r(\mathcal{N}_\lambda)$ (which is an eigenvalue) is a monotone decreasing function of $\lambda$.
-We therefore conclude that at least when the kernel $K$ (or the net reproduction function $R$) is a monotone decreasing function of $P$ then the existence of a positive steady state implies that equation \eqref{eigeninteq} has a solution with $\lambda>0$ hence the trivial steady state is unstable!
-Hence we showed that at least in special cases that the definition of $R$ agrees with the intuitive understanding that the net reproductive number $R_0$ detemines local asymptotic stability of the extinction steady state and stability may be lost with the emergence of positive steady state.
-However, we have not been able to prove this in the general case, thus, our future efforts will focus on the development of an accurate numerical method to solve this model and establish convergence of these numerical solutions.
-The numerical method will then be used to verify for more cases of the kernel whether such a net reproductive value being less than one results in population extinction and if it is larger than one than the population persists.
+We therefore conclude, that at least when the kernel $K$ (or the net reproduction function $R$) is a monotone decreasing function of $P$, then the existence of a positive steady state implies that equation \eqref{eigeninteq} has a solution with $\lambda>0$, hence the trivial steady state is unstable.
+Hence we showed, that at least in special cases the definition of $R$ agrees with the intuitive understanding that the net reproductive number $R_0$ detemines local asymptotic stability of the extinction steady state and stability may be lost with the emergence of positive steady state.
+Here we only briefly considered the relationship between the net reproduction number and the stability of the trivial steady state.
+In \cite{FGH} we established some linear stability results for strictly positive steady states.
+In \cite{BIMV} linear stability analysis of a similar Gurtin-McCamy type model was presented.
+That approach is based on the discretization of the linearised operator.
+On the other hand, we shall note that the principle of linearised stability for quasilinear equations such as the one we discussed here has only been established in \cite{GH} for the case of a separable growth rate $\gamma$.
+Hence future efforts may focus on the development of an accurate numerical method to solve the non-linear equations and establish convergence of the numerical solutions.
+The numerical method will then be used to verify for more cases of the kernel whether such a net reproductive value being less than one results in population extinction and if it is larger than one then the population persists.